-- 2. An acceptable score on the Graduate Management Admission Test (GMAT) taken within the last five years is required.
+- 2. An acceptable score on the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) taken within the last five years is required.
 Admission decisions consider previous grade point average, work experience, and test scores, among other factors. - 3.
 Two letters of recommendation must be submitted electronically to the Graziadio School Admission Office, Pepperdine University.
 For applicants who are employed, the letters should be from a supervisor or employer; for applicants who are unemployed, the letters should include one from a professor. - 4.
 Employment Information must be submitted electronically to the Graziadio School Admission Office.